fastforwardlabs/dask-cml/README.md

 2. **As an Applied ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "AMP" as the Initial Setup option, copy in the repo URL, click "Create Project", click "Configure Project"
 3. **Manual Setup** - In a CML workspace, click "New Project", add a Project Name, select "Git" as the Initial Setup option, copy in the repo URL, click "Create Project".
 In this case, manual installation of the notebook dependencies is required by adding and running `!pip install -r requirements.txt` in the JupyterLab Notebook.

-Once the project has been initialized in a CML workspace, run either the `dask-intro.ipynb` or `distributed-xgboost-with-dask.ipynb` notebooks by starting a Python 3.9+ JupyterLab Session with 1 vCPU / 2 GiB for resourcing.
+Once the project has been initialized in a CML workspace, run either the `notebooks/dask-intro.ipynb` or `notebooks/distributed-xgboost-with-dask.ipynb` notebooks by starting a Python 3.9+ JupyterLab Session with 1 vCPU / 2 GiB for resourcing.